We are a friendly, caring practice with a strong sense of teamwork and innovation. We want you, the patient, to feel that you are important to us.

 How we use your information

-For guidance on how we use your information please read our Privacy Notice and our Transparency Statement or read the poster on the noticeboard in our foyer.
+For guidance on how we use your information please read our Privacy Notice, our How we use your medical records document and our Transparency Statement.
+There is also information on the noticeboard in our foyer.

 Healthy Activities for all ages booklet